 2.1.3.6.
 ID Token

-The ID Token is a security token that contains Claims about the authentication of an End-User by an Authorization Server when using a Client, and potentially other requested Claims.
+The ID Token is a token that contains Claims about the authentication of an End-User by an Authorization Server when using a Client, and potentially other requested Claims.
 The ID Token is represented as a JSON Web Token (JWT) [JWT].

 The following Claims are used within the ID Token when using this flow: